jakop345/cloudron-box/docs/references/selfhosting.md

 The Cloudron platform can be installed on your own cloud server.
 The self hosted version comes with all the same features as the managed version.

-## The CLI tool

-The [cloudron tool](https://git.cloudron.io/cloudron/cloudron-cli) has a `machine` subcommand that can be used to create, update and maintain a self-hosted Cloudron.

 ### Installation

+The [Cloudron tool](https://git.cloudron.io/cloudron/cloudron-cli) is used for managing a Cloudron.
+It has a `machine` subcommand that can be used to create, update and maintain a self-hosted Cloudron.

 Installing the CLI tool requires node.js and npm.
 The CLI tool can be installed using the following command: